-If you use Google Chrome, there is a strong possibility that you have seen files with the extension “.crdownload” in your download directory.
-Google Chrome creates one each time you start downloading a file.
+If you use Google Chrome, there is a strong possibility that you have seen files with the extension “.crdownload” in your downloads directory.
+Google Chrome creates one of these files each time you start downloading a file.

 When (and Why) Chrome Creates These

-Of course, if you really do not want to download it anymore, you can cancel the download in Chrome.
-Chrome will automatically delete the associated .crdownload file when you cancel the download.
+Of course, if you really do not want to download it anymore, you can cancel it in Chrome.
+Chrome will automatically delete the associated .crdownload files when you cancel it.

 Chrome Can Summarize Download With These Files

 You can have a .crdownload files out there even though Chrome is not downloading something at the moment.